Sentence-final particle: Sinhala

+Some of these forms occur with phonologically conditioned alternations (e.g., ne ~ nē, tamā ~ tamai), and their pragmatic profiles vary with genre, region, and the formality of the interaction.

 English

 English also has some words and phrases that act somewhat like sentence final particles, but primarily only in colloquial speech.
 However, there are others, called tag questions, which are less colloquial and can be used for any situation.
 All are generally discourse particles rather than modal particles.
 For example: